-A good starting point for us would be to explain what exactly are nangs?
+A good starting point for us would be to explain what exactly nangs are.
 Their popularity is immense, but not everyone knows how they actually work.

 Nangs are small metal bulbs filled with nitrous oxide (N2O).
-The primary application of nangs is in cooking, where they are used as cream and gel chargers.
+The primary application of nangs is in cooking, & alcohol infusion where they are used along side a cream whipper.
 They’re designed to work with a cream whipper.

 Why Are Cream Chargers Called Nangs?

 The history of the word “nang” is rather fascinating.
-The word ‘nang’ comes about from a slang term used by people, from effects of N2O, inspired by the sound of distortion that a user/patient might hear in quick repetition while being under the influence of nitrous oxide – which leads to N2O cream chargers also adopting this term.
-Nang is the most commonly used term for cream chargers and other N2O baking supplies in Australia for most bakers, restaurants, tea shops, and retailers.
+The word ‘nang’ comes about from a slang term used by people, in Australia.
+It is not known when it originated, although now, “Nang” is the most commonly used term for cream chargers and other N2O baking supplies in Australia for most bakers, restaurants, tea shops, and retailers!

 Are Nangs Dangerous?